awsmag/terraform-aws-s3/README.md

 # terraform-aws-s3
-A terraform module to create an S3 bucket.
+A terraform module to create a S3 bucket.